MiguelAHG/mahg-data-science/_pages/about.md

 - Testing the assumptions of OLS regression
 - Interpreting model results

-## The Present: Summer of 2021
+## Dataquest Online Platform

-Currently, I am working on the Data Scientist in Python course on [Dataquest](https://dataquest.io).
-The course includes many guided projects in Jupyter Notebook, and I will post each project on my blog as I go along.
+In April of 2022, I completed the Data Scientist in Python track on [Dataquest](https://dataquest.io).
+The courses included many guided projects in Jupyter Notebook, some of which have been posted on my blog.

+I plan to continue studying Dataquest's other courses, such as Data Engineer in Python, and the Power BI skill path.

 ![](https://miguelahg.github.io/mahg-data-science/images/logo.png)